-Even the savviest business owners, in a booming economy, need advice.
+Even the savviest business owners in a booming economy need advice.
 And in a crisis, good guidance from people who understand the ins and outs of the economy, business ownership, and management can help you steer your ship more confidently.
 So how can you find the right insights for your business and the right person to give them?
 Consider this game plan.

 Determine your pain points and questions

 The first step is to think past, “I need help fixing my business” and instead consider the specific challenges you face.
-Sit down and write out specific things you need help with.
+Sit down and write out what exactly you need help with.
 If you’re struggling to define your challenges, try researching the issues online or talking to your inner circle — the people you regularly go to for informal help.
 They can help you gather your thoughts and pinpoint specific questions to seek advice on.

 Here are some suggestions to help you formulate questions:

 - Be specific, but not too specific.
-If you start with an extra-specific request (“How can I estimate the cost of reconfiguring my workshop for social distancing?”), you may miss out on ideas.
-If you’re too vague (“How much is this crisis going to cost me?”), people may not know how to answer.
-Be specific, but not limiting (“Can you help me figure out how to affordably reconfigure my shop for social distancing?”).
+If you start with an extra-specific request (“How can I estimate the cost of upgrading my online marketplace?”), you may miss out on ideas.
+If you’re too vague (“How much is digital marketing supposed to cost me?”), people may not know how to answer.
+Be specific, but not limiting (“Can you help me figure out how to affordably reconfigure my website to attract more customers?”).

-- Summarize your request.
+- Categorize your request.
 Determine whether your question is unique to your industry or more general.
 Is it related to crisis management?
-Tied to something everyone else is going through, too — like COVID-19 and the recovery?
-Categorizing your question can help you find the right advice.
+Tied to something everyone else is going through, too — like the ongoing effects of COVID-19?
+Categorizing your question can help you find the right person to talk to.